Would you ever consider taking part in a family sustainability challenge?

 I think the biggest eye-opener for me was the sad realisation that it would be almost impossible for my family to live our current lifestyle, totally plastic free.

 We love the odd packet of crisps or chocolate bar — and buy packets of rice, pasta and cereal — and with the best will in the world I’m sure if we could find a non-plastic wrapped alternative, they’d either be super expensive or not quite right.

 Whist we could definitely make small changes here and there — which eventually could add up to a big change — going totally plastic free would be pretty hard, as things stand at the moment.

-But — weirdly — by choosing the ‘zero plastic’ option, I noticed that we also met the other two parts of Howdens’ challenge, without even really trying!
+But — weirdly — by choosing the ‘zero plastic’ option, I noticed that we also met the Energy Saving and Reducing Kitchen Waste challenges, without even really trying!

 We didn’t buy any bottled water during the week of the sustainability challenge.
 Plus, as we didn’t purchase anything in a plastic wrapper, I didn’t buy any paper towels, so it naturally eliminated that too.

 We used the composter on the allotment more regularly and generally ‘reduced our kitchen waste’ quite considerably.